Carbondale icon Robbie Stokes remembered by bandmates, local musicians

 On Sunday, a Facebook post from Robby Clark-Stokes publicly shared the news that his father, Robbie Stokes, had died.

 Stokes was an icon in the Southern Illinois music scene.
-He was a musician, historian, performer and columnist for this newspaper for a time.
+He was a musician, historian, performer and columnist for The Southern for a time.
 Since the 1980s he also owned and operated Robco Audio, a Carbondale business specializing in live sound reinforcement.

 But, even more than all of those accomplishments, Stokes was an encourager and a friend.